jzhupan/Image-To-Text-Translator-App/README.md

 # Image to Text Translator App

-This project was made while I was in my early JavaScript learning stage, inspired by a hobby of enjoying foreign comics without knowing the language.
-This is a tool that can also be used to translate any image you desire.
+This project was inspired by a hobby of enjoying foreign comics without knowing the language.
+This is a tool that can also be used to translate any image you desire, it includes all Tesseract OCR supported language library.

 ## Resources Used